-Student progress and achievement is discussed with parents at the termly parents' mornings, annual review of the EHCP and through end of year reports.
-Parents are welcome to make an appointment with their child's teacher to discuss their progress at any other point in the school year.
+Student progress and achievement is discussed with parents at the termly parents' mornings and through end of year reports.
+Parents are welcome to make an appointment with their child's teacher to discuss their progress at any other point in the school year and, in Primary and Early Years, to observe in lessons if requested.